knowsuchagency/knowsuchagency.github.io.old/content/post/postmodern-error-handling.md

 >  if it were Rust you could enum your errors ಠ‿ಠ

-Well, truth be told, I feel like I probably know about as little about [**fp**](https://www.smashingmagazine.com/2014/07/dont-be-scared-of-functional-programming/) as I do about postmodernism, but I thought this was an interesting question and I know that Python's standard library does, actually, provide us Enums ┬─┬﻿ ノ( ゜-゜ノ) so I figured I would take a crack at it.
+Well, truth be told, I feel like I probably know about as little about [**fp**](https://www.smashingmagazine.com/2014/07/dont-be-scared-of-functional-programming/) as I do about postmodernism, but I thought this was an interesting question and I do at least know that Python's standard library does provide us Enums ┬─┬﻿ ノ( ゜-゜ノ) so I figured I would take a crack at it.

 ---